RSI EXECUTIVE SEARCH FIRM FOR EXECUTIVE SEARCH AND RECRUITING IN CHICAGO, ILLINOIS

 AN EXECUTIVE STAFFING FIRM THAT MATCHES TOP PROFESSIONALS WITH QUALITY EMPLOYERS IN THE CHICAGO, ILLINOIS METRO AREA.

-A NATIONWIDE EXECUTIVE SEARCH JOB SEARCH NETWORK IN CHICAGO, IL
+A NATIONWIDE EXECUTIVE JOB SEARCH NETWORK IN CHICAGO, IL

 Chicago, IL leads the state in business growth, particularly in the Business Services, Construction, Transportation and Public Utilities, Finance, Insurance and Real Estate sectors, helping make Illinois’ GDP the 5th largest in the world.

-At Reaction Search International, we want to help you find the top-notch executives and talent that will allow your company to perform to its maximum potential, both in these industries and without.
+At Reaction Search International, we want to assist you in finding only the best executives and talent that will allow your company to perform to its full potential.
 Our mission is to assist employers in the Chicago, Illinois metropolitan area in connecting with high quality professionals across a variety of industries.
-RSI utilizes a national network of executive headhunters, Chicago, located in major cities across the country that know how to find the best candidates for individual client needs.
+RSI utilizes a national network of executive Chicago headhunters, located in major cities across the country that know how to find the best candidates for individual client needs.
 In fact, many of our recruiting experts are industry insiders who have worked in the fields in which they now recruit talent.

 RSI’S EXECUTIVE SEARCH CONSULTANTS TAP INTO THE LOCAL CHICAGO, ILLINOIS EXECUTIVE JOB MARKET:

-Through in-depth candidate reviews, stringent evaluations and targeting interviews, RSI’s talented team of executive recruiters, Chicago can identify, evaluate and source talent that will help you surpass your competition in innovation, strategies and leadership.
-RSI’s Chicago Executive Search professionals are best suited to finding executive candidates in Chicago’s most elite industries, including construction, transportation, public utilities, finance, insurance, real estate, manufacturing and retail.
+Through in-depth candidate reviews, stringent evaluations and targeting interviews, RSI’s talented team of Chicago executive recruiters can identify, evaluate and source talent that will help you surpass your competition in innovation, strategies and leadership.
+RSI’s Chicago Executive Search professionals are best suited to finding executive candidates in Chicago’s most elite industries.

 Greater Chicago is the FIRE (Finance, Insurance and Real Estate) Capital of the Midwest and makes up 32 percent of the workforce, according to the Chicago-Cook Business Center.
 The regions second-largest sector is retail trade and manufacturing, accounting for 15.9 percent and 15.7 percent, respectively.